appwrite/appwrite/README.md

 ## Getting Started

+Get started with Appwrite in just three steps:
+- create a new project
+- choose your platform
-Getting started with Appwrite is as easy as creating a new project, choosing your platform, and integrating its SDK into your code.
-You can easily get started with your platform of choice by reading one of our Getting Started tutorials.
+- integrating its SDK into your code.

+You can get started with your platform of choice by reading one of our "Getting Started" tutorials:

 - [Getting Started for Web](https://appwrite.io/docs/getting-started-for-web)
 - [Getting Started for Flutter](https://appwrite.io/docs/getting-started-for-flutter)